 Where l∞ is the mean asymptotic length, l0 is length at birth, K is the growth rate parameter and the error is assumed to follow the normal distribution, ε∼N(0,σl2).
 Abundance in discrete length groups, lgroupN, was determined by using this formula to calculate the probability of being within a specific length group given age and then using the resultant length-age-key to convert abundance at age to abundance at length.
 Overall, this formulation allows for the simulation of an array of population dynamics that one might expect to observe.

 Abundance is simulated using the sim_abundance function and the settings used for our case study are shown in Table 1.
 These settings are also the defaults of the function.
 This function has a simple structure and requires the specification of a series of ages and years along with functions for simulating recruitment (R), total mortality (Z) and growth (growth).
 The package includes the functions sim_R, sim_Z and sim_vonB for simulating recruitment, total mortality and growth, respectively.
 These functions are “closures” (i.e. functions that contain data and return functions; Wickham, 2014) and this structure was chosen to avoid the repeated specifications of ages and years.
 The use of closures also allows users to use their own closures with a similar structure but different underlying formula.
 Overall, the function provides a simple tool for simulating a range dynamic age-structured populations.
-For instance, below we simulate a relatively long (default case study settings) and short lived species.
+For instance, below we simulate a relatively long and short lived species (with default settings for variances and covariances).

 set.seed(438) a <- sim_abundance(ages = 1:20, R = sim_R(mean = 3e+07), Z = sim_Z(mean = 0.5)) b <- sim_abundance(ages = 1:6, R = sim_R(mean = 1e+10), Z = sim_Z(mean = 0.8))